4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 - Competitor Strengths
 Overlap of all these zones is the risky zone

+**Perceptual Mapping**
+- Identify 2 key variables such as quality, shelf life, price, features
+- Set either variables as the axes
+- Pick a center point brand to reference off of
+- if brand lower or higher than currently selected brand. place it accordingly

 # Strategy Formulation vs Implementation

 # Email Marketing